 Cycling socks will also have a cuff which prevents them from sliding down your ankle.
 The height of that cuff is a subject of great debate among style-conscious riders and that debate is in turn a source of mystification among the rest of us.

-Some say socks should be no higher than 5in, but there has been a trend in recent years for much higher socks.
+Some say cycling socks should be no higher than five inches, but there has been a trend in recent years for much higher socks.
 As far as we're concerned, you can wear whatever you like, but there’s even a UCI rule about sock length.
 We kid you not.
 Some might say if you’re worried about sock length you should spend more time riding your bike.